dwg-and-dogs/CribCrystal/Patch/CribCrystalReadMe.txt

 ·       Wynaut sprite [https://www.deviantart.com/ericgl1996/art/SpaceWorld-97-Wobbuffet-and-GSC-Wynaut-863832924]
 ·       Sharkguy on spritersresource.com  for Bonsly, Mime Jr, Happiny, Mantyke sprites (some back sprites are adapted Gen 4 assets)
 ·       Ferropexola, events and sprites debug
-·       The smoochum overworld sprite, Karen overworld moving sprites, Ghost overworld sprites, and the back sprites for the baby pokemon Bonsly, MimeJr, Happiny, Mantyke, are from me.
+·       DerekAllenDean, events and sprites debug (playthrough at: https://youtu.be/kHgb2ZZNgtE) ·       The smoochum overworld sprite, Karen overworld moving sprites, Ghost overworld sprites, and the back sprites for the baby pokemon Bonsly, MimeJr, Happiny, Mantyke, are from me.
 Feel free to use with credit to my username.